riceissa/beanslate/README.md

 No more having to manually think about signed amounts or what Debit/Credit mean!

-Now let's say that you and your friend Bob often pay for each other's meals at restaurants (to simplify logistics) and later PayPal each other.
+Now let's say that you and your friend Bob often pay for each other's meals at restaurants (to simplify logistics; some restaurants don't like it when multiple cards are used to pay for a single table's meals) and later PayPal each other.
 Should Bob be an Asset (accounts receivable) or a Liability (accounts payable)?
 With Beanslate, it doesn't matter!
 Let me show you what I mean.
 Let's first treat the amount owed to Bob as a Liability: